AnabelleCouleau/datavizfun/README.md

 ![Colombian Populatiom map 2023](https://github.com/AnabelleCouleau/datavizfun/blob/main/colombia_population_2023.png)

-In this second data viz, I explore how to make a esthetic map of Medellín, the city I live in now since 5 years!
-The city is constructed in a valley (Aburrá Valley) where the *Rio Medellin* cross it at the bottom and you barely see a flat road (!).
+In this second data viz, I crafted an aesthetically pleasing map of Medellín, the city that has been my home for the past five years!
+The city was built in a valley (Aburrá Valley) where the *Rio Medellin* crosses it at the bottom and you barely see a flat road (!).
 I used Python and OSMnx Python package that allows you to download spatial data from OpenStreetMap.

 ![Medellin Poster Map](https://github.com/AnabelleCouleau/datavizfun/blob/main/medellin.png)